EnergyArchmage/EplusFanDev/doc/src/docs/InputOutputReference/01c-InputOutputReference.md

 #### Field: Operating Temperature

-The rated average temperature of the air and products within the walk-in cooler in ˚C. The entered value for this field must be less than 20˚C. There is no default value.
+The rated average temperature of the air and products within the walk-in cooler in &deg;C. The entered value for this field must be less than 20&deg;C. There is no default value.

 #### Field: Rated Cooling Source Temperature

-For a DX evaporator coil, enter the saturated evaporating temperature in ˚C.  For a fluid coil, enter the fluid coil entrance temperature in ˚C. There is no default value.
+For a DX evaporator coil, enter the saturated evaporating temperature in &deg;C.  For a fluid coil, enter the fluid coil entrance temperature in &deg;C. There is no default value.
 This number is used, with temperatures for other refrigeration loads on any one system, to set that system’s minimum suction pressure or minimum circulating fluid temperature.
 (This value is not used if the walkin is cooled by a compressor rack object.)

 #### Field: Rated Total Heating Power